Press Release - Monday, December 17, 2012

 Jay Johnson, the Lead Drilling Engineer for the endeavor says "There was a bit of uncertainty after we drilled the first replicate core whether we had actually recovered it in the core barrel.
 After waiting a half hour for the drill to return to the surface from 3002.6m, the drill team and core handlers assembled in the drill arch were dead silent as we watched the drill tower tilt and waited for the first glimpse into the drill head.
 A loud cheer erupted at the sight of the core!
 It was a surreal moment for the drill team and especially for the IDDO engineers, Nicolai Mortensen, Chris Gibson, and myself, who developed the technology and hardware for the world's first robotic ice coring drill.
 This is truly an engineering marvel and a new chapter in ice core drilling that will lead to new scientific discoveries."

-On Monday, 17 December, 2012 at 2:10 PM IDDO successfully drilled and captured the first meter of replicate ice from 3001 meters depth in the WAIS Divide Ice Core borehole in West Antarctica.
-The first replicate core was ~80% of a full round core, but as the drilling continues on the new path 100% round cores will be obtained.
-Credit: Jay Johnson, University of Wisconsin-Madison.
+On Monday, 17 December 2012 at 2:10 PM the first-ever replicate ice core taken from the high-side of the borehole was successfully drilled from 3001 meters depth in the WAIS Divide Ice Core borehole in West Antarctica.
+The first replicate core was ~80% of a full round core, but as the drilling continued on the new path 100% round cores were obtained.
+Photo: Jay Johnson/IDDO.

 "A stupendous accomplishment!
 The IDDO engineers have succeeded at a feat that presented many difficulties, all of which they have overcome by dedication, ingenuity, skill, and just plain hard work.
 They have broken new ground in the ice coring business with the first directed deviation from a main borehole with a suspended electromechanical drill.
 This opens a new door for the future of ice core drilling.
 Our heartiest congratulations go to the whole IDDO crew at WAIS Divide." says Charlie Bentley, the P.I. of IDDO.